Thugcore 4 Life

 Thugcore 4 Life is the fourth studio album by American hip hop and hardcore punk artist, Danny Diablo.
 It was released August 14, 2007 via Suburban Noize Records.
 The album was praised by both hardcore punk fans as well as hip hop fans.
 This release was also the only Suburban Noize album to be distributed by Epitaph Records.
+American actor Peter Greene was featured in their music video, "Mechanix".